byoungju94/blog-dev/browser/README.md

 # blog-dev-frontend
-- using plain javascript/typescript
+using plain javascript/typescript
--
+mainly using createElement
+not using jsx/tsx or innerHTML

 ## Available Scripts